-Roadkills consisted of 56 adults, 16 subadults, 7 cubs, and 8 individuals whose age was not reported and who were considered adults.
+Roadkills consisted of 56 adults, 16 subadults, 7 cubs and 8 individuals whose age was not reported and who were considered to be adults.
 Compared to the representation of each of these age classes in the population over the study period (66% adults, 13% subadults and 21% cubs, n = 2458 individuals), adults and subadults taken together were significantly over-represented (exact binomial test, n = 87, p < 0.001, Fig. 4a).
-This difference was still significant when only cases for which we knew the age for certain were included (n = 79, p < 0.01).
-The proportion of males in roadkill cases of adults was 0.31, significantly lower than 0.45, the adult sex ration in the study population (exact binomial test, n = 52, p = 0.01, Fig. 4b).
-This bias in the sex ratio was still significant when only cases for which we knew the age for certain were included (n = 51, p = 0.01).
-Females were thus overrepresented among roadkill cases.
+This difference was still significant when only cases for which we knew the age with certainty were included (n = 79, p < 0.01).
+The proportion of males in roadkill cases of adults was 0.31, significantly lower than 0.45, the adult sex ratio in the study population (exact binomial test, n = 52, p = 0.01, Fig. 4b).
+This bias in the sex ratio was still significant when only cases for which we knew the age with certainty were included (n = 51, p = 0.01).
+Females were thus overrepresented among roadkill cases in adults.

-Among the 13 carcasses of study clan members, 9 were females (seven adults, one subadult, one cub), and four were (adult) males.
-Among adult and subadult females, high-ranking individuals were over-represented (one-sample Wilcoxon test, V = 34, p = 0.023, µ = 0, Fig. 4d).
+Among the 13 carcasses of study clan members, nine were females (seven adults, one subadult, one cub), and four were (adult) males.
+Among adult and subadult females, high-ranking individuals were over-represented (one-sample Wilcoxon test, V = 34, p = 0.023, µ = 0, Fig. 4c).
 Among the 12 carcasses of adults and subadults, 11 died outside their clan territory, i.e. during commuting.

+DISCUSSION

+Using three decades of roadkill data of spotted hyenas in the Serengeti NP, we showed that the main risk is posed by main roads in proximity to touristic amenities, water sources, or dense vegetation.
+Additionally, we found a seasonal pattern of roadkills parallel to the migration of the large herbivores, and that roadkill mortality risk affect disproportionally to high ranking adult females in the population.

-DISCUSSION In line with many studies on carnivore roadkills outside protected areas (Grilo et al. 2015; Bencin et al. 2019; Gunson et al. 2020; Dennehy et al. 2021), we found a higher incidence of hyena roadkills on main roads, where traffic volume and speed are typically higher, than on tracks (Fig. 1b,c, Fig. 2a).
-Roadkill incidence was also higher close to amenities (Fig. 2b), possibly because hyenas are attracted to anthropogenic food associated with housing and tourist accommodation ((Hofer & Mills 1998; Kolowski & Holekamp 2008) East & Hofer, unpublished data) and typically access facilities using vehicle track which would increase their chance of encountering vehicles approaching and leaving these amenities.
-Roadkill incidence was also higher close to riverine habitat and potential water, possibly because hyenas are directly attracted there (to drink, or to rest in wet, muddy and concealed sites, as they do in the MMR (Kolowski & Holekamp 2009)), and/or perhaps because their prey may be attracted there (Redfern et al. 2003; Valeix et al. 2010).
-Roadkill incidence was also lower on woodland-surrounded roads and tracks, potentially because the density of hyenas is lower there (Hofer & East 1995).
+In line with many studies on carnivore roadkills outside protected areas (Grilo et al. 2015; Bencin et al. 2019; Gunson et al. 2020; Dennehy et al. 2021), we found a higher incidence of hyena roadkills on main roads, where traffic volume and speed are typically higher, than on side tracks (Fig. 1b,c, Fig. 2a).
+Roadkill incidence was also higher close to amenities (Fig. 2b), possibly because hyenas are attracted to anthropogenic food associated with housing and tourist accommodation (Kolowski & Holekamp 2008; Yirga et al. 2012: Kalyahe et al. in press) and typically access facilities using vehicle tracks which would increase their chance of encountering vehicles approaching and leaving these amenities.
+Roadkill risk close to amenities is probably exacerbated by the fact that traffic around housing and tourist campsites is particularly high at dawn and dusk when hyenas are active and highly mobile, as tourist cars and support vehicles typically leave early and arrive late.
+Roadkill incidence was also higher close to riverine habitat and potential water, probably because hyenas are directly attracted there (to drink and/or rest)).
+Such habitats also may attract some prey species (Redfern et al. 2003; Valeix et al. 2010).
+Roadkill incidence was lower on woodland-surrounded roads and tracks, potentially because the density of hyenas is lower there (Hofer & East 1995).